What are Patents?

-The foremost condition for the grant of a patent is complete disclosure of the intellectual and technical design behind it.
-Thereafter, upon patenting the design and know-how of the invention enters the public domain.
-The invention then becomes very vulnerable to the competition imitating and reproducing it with slight changes to circumvent the patent.
-Also, the law allows the patent to be exclusive only for a specific number of years following which the inventor shall anyway lose all control and exclusivity.
+The foremost condition for granting a patent is complete disclosure of the intellectual and technical design behind it.
+After that, upon patenting, the design and know-how of the invention enter the public domain.
+The invention becomes vulnerable to competition imitating and reproducing it with slight changes to circumvent the patent.
+Also, the law allows the patent to be exclusive only for a specific number of years, following which the inventor shall anyway lose all control and exclusivity.

-An inventor will have to shell out several thousands of dollars before he can be granted a patent.
-Even so, there is no guarantee of the patent even being approved.
-Some of the costs involved are
+An inventor will have to shell out several thousand dollars before he receives a grant for a patent.
+Even so, there is no guarantee that the patent will get approval.
+Some of the costs involved are:

-1. Legal expenses and attorney costs to process patent application and contracts.
+- Legal expenses and attorney costs to process its applications and contracts.

-3. Periodic maintenance fees to uphold the validity of a patent.
+- Periodic maintenance fees to uphold its validity.

 Limited Economic Life

 Patents come with a clock ticking like a time bomb.
-Most patents have a validity of 15 to 20 years and are only renewable in some cases on payment of a hefty extension fee.
+Most of them have a validity of 15 to 20 years and are only renewable in some cases on payment of a hefty extension fee.
 The inventor, therefore, has very limited time to harness the patent to its maximum potential.
-Whether to sell or license, outsource or manufacture- all decisions must be made quickly without a margin for error.
+Whether to sell or license, outsource or manufacture- all decisions must be quick without a margin for error.

 Lack of Cross Country Validity

 A patent only holds good in the country where it is filed.
 Therefore, an invention patented in the USA can be easily replicated in Europe without any repercussions.
-A patent shall only prevent production, selling, and import of the protected product in and out of the country where it is filed.
-This is therefore typically disadvantageous for players who operate on a global level and hold a customer base across countries.
-Hence in such cases, they must file for patents in multiple countries which of course, entails heavy costs.
+It only prevents the production, selling, and import of the protected product in and out of the country where it is filed.
+Therefore, this is typically disadvantageous for players who operate on a global level and hold a customer base across countries.
+Hence, in such cases, they must file for patents in multiple countries, which entails high costs.

-The process from applying for to processing to scrutiny to its ultimate approval is very time-consuming. and can easily take three to five years depending upon the complexity and value of the patent.
+The process from applying to processing to scrutiny to its ultimate approval is very time-consuming.
+And can easily take three to five years, depending upon the complexity and value of the patent.
 The inventor is always on the fence during this period.
-Therefore, his invention may lose validity due to technological upgrades or consumer preferences may change to adversely impact his product potential.1,2
+Therefore, his invention may lose validity due to technological upgrades, or consumer preferences may change to adversely impact his product potential.